flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### CD subsystem

-The block responsible for controlling the CD drive is an interesting area, you can imagine it as a separate computer living inside the PlayStation.
+The block responsible for controlling the CD drive is an interesting area; you can imagine it as a separate computer living inside the PlayStation.

 ![The architecture of the CD Subsystem.](_diagrams/cd.png){.open-float}